Analytic result for the top-quark width at next-to-next-to-leading order in QCD: Acknowledgements

-{\it Acknowledgements.}---We would like to thank Jun Gao, Zhao Li, and Yu-Ming Wang for discussions.
+We would like to thank Jun Gao, Zhao Li, and Yu-Ming Wang for discussions.
 We thank Ansgar Denner for the communication on the implementation of the EW corrections.
-This work was supported in part by the National Science Foundation of China under grant Nos.
+This work was supported in part by the National Natural Science Foundation of China under grant Nos.
 12005117, 12147154, 12175048, 12275156.
-The work of J.W. was also supported by the Taishan Scholar Foundation of Shandong province (tsqn201909011).
+The work of L.B.C. was also supported by the Natural Science Foundation of Guangdong Province under grant No. 2022A1515010041.
+The work of J.W. was also supported by the Taishan Scholar Project of Shandong Province (tsqn201909011).

 \onecolumngrid